About Iván Enrique Rodríguez

 The young composer and conductor Iván Enrique Rodríguez Mercado (b.1990) is zestfully embarking on an exciting career.
 At age 15, his serious interest in music was sparked with his entrance to Escuela Libre de Música Antonio O. Paoli in his native Caguas, Puerto Rico.
 Rodríguez’s musical curiosity led him to learn a variety of instruments including saxophone, harp, piano, violin, and voice.
 This exploration of sound and texture awakened his inner passion for composition.
 His first piece Ogoshness, written for choir and string orchestra, was premiered in 2007 by the choir of the Escuela Libre de Música Antonio O. Paoli when Rodríguez was only 17.

-Since his compositional debut, Iván Enrique Rodríguez has studied composition under the instruction of the notorious composers Dr. Melinda Wagner and Dr. Robert Beaser at The Juilliard School, and renowned Puerto Rican composer Alfonso Fuentes at the Concservatorio de Música de Puerto Rico (CMPR).
+Since his compositional debut, Iván Enrique Rodríguez has studied composition under the instruction of the illustrious composers Dr. Melinda Wagner and Dr. Robert Beaser at The Juilliard School, and renowned Puerto Rican composer Alfonso Fuentes at the Concservatorio de Música de Puerto Rico (CMPR).
 Rodríguez also studied orchestral conducting with maestro Paul Nadler (Metropolitan Opera, Isai Philharmonic, Opera de Montreal) as well as with conductors Rafael E. Irizarry, Dr. William Rivera, Roselín Pabón, and Genesio Riboldi at the CMPR.
 While a student at the Conservatorio, Rodríguez was known for being one of the most active composers of the institution either by presenting his own work, commissions, or arrangements.
 His cultural involvement and leadership beyond the walls of the conservatory were recognized in December 2014 by the Puerto Rico Chapter of Junior Chamber International with the Ten Outstanding Young Persons of the World (TOYP) award.